 Symphony, Hob.I:45, "Abschiedssymphonie" Joseph Haydn

-A ‘lecture concert’ (music and speech), balancing between laughter and tears, humour and critical reflection, will turn the footlights on the centuries-old artistic bonds between the British Isles and the European continent.
+Balancing between laughter and tears, humour and critical reflection, we will focus on the centuries-old artistic bonds between the British isles and the European continent.
 Artists on both sides of the Channel have always influenced and enriched each others' work.

-The British Aurora Orchestra and tenor Ian Bostridge, conducted by Nicolas Altstaedt will perform Les Illuminations, a song cycle by Benjamin Britten to texts by the French poet Arthur Rimbaud, as well as songs by The Beatles in an interpretation by the Italian avant-garde composer Luciano Berio.
+The British Aurora Orchestra and tenor Ian Bostridge, conducted by Nicolas Altstaedt will perform Les Illuminations, a song cycle by Benjamin Britten to texts by the French poet Arthur Rimbaud.
 Finally, with Haydn’s ‘Farewell Symphony’ we call it an evening with a wink and a nod...

-Between the musical works, literary giants Jonathan Coe and Ali Smith will read from their own works and share with us their take on the cultural relations between Europe and the United Kingdom, past, present and future.
+Between the musical works, literary giants Jonathan Coe and Ali Smith will read from their Brexit-novels.
 British writer Sulaiman Addonia, who has Eritrean roots but lives in Brussels, brings a brand new short story.